Things to Do in DC This Weekend: The National Cannabis Festival, a Crawfish Boil, and Celebrating the Marvin Gaye Stamp

 FESTIVAL The National Cannabis Festival is this weekend (of course, because Saturday is 4/20).
 The festivities kick off Friday with a Policy Summit at the Newseum: Learn what’s going on with weed advocacy during this discussion with representatives from business, healthcare, and civil rights organizations about policy challenges and opportunities.
 On Saturday, the festival moves to the RFK Stadium Festival Grounds, with educational pavilions (learn about state and federal law—plus, get growing tips), a wellness pavilion (join in a yoga session or learn about cannabis’s effects on oral health), and a concert featuring headliners Ludacris and Action Bronson.
 Policy Summit: 4/19, free, 8:30 AM – 4:30 PM.
 Festival (21+): 4/20, $49.50, 12 PM – 8 PM.

 COMEDY Comedian Ben Bailey is usually seen behind the wheel of the Cash Cab, a role that has won him multiple Daytime Emmy Awards for outstanding game show host.
-Beyond the show, he does stand-up career and helms a storytelling podcast called Tall But True; he will appear at the Bier Baron this weekend (presumably without his cab).
+Beyond the show, he does stand-up and helms a storytelling podcast called Tall But True; he will appear at the Bier Baron this weekend (presumably without his cab).
 Through April 20. $25.

 SATURDAY, APRIL 20